mortvest/hastl/README.md

 # HaSTL
-HaSTL \[ˈheɪstiɛl\]: A fast GPU implementation of batched Seasonal and Trend decomposition using Loess (STL) [1] with missing values and support for both CUDA and OpenCL (a sequential C backend is also available).
+HaSTL \[ˈheɪstiɛl\]: A fast GPU implementation of batched Seasonal and Trend decomposition using Loess (STL) [1] with missing values and support for both CUDA and OpenCL (a sequential, but rather slow C backend is also available).
 Loosely based on [stlplus](https://github.com/hafen/stlplus), a popular library for the R programming language.
 The GPU code is written in [Futhark](https://futhark-lang.org/), a small functional language that compiles